brandongk-ubco/segmenter/docs/local.md

    $(lsb_release -cs) \
    stable"

-sudo apt-get update
+sudo apt-get updatesingularity-3.5.2.tar.gz

 sudo apt-get install docker-ce docker-ce-cli containerd.io
 ```

+### Install Docker using snap

+sudo snap install docker

+### Add user to the docker group.

-Either way, you then need to add yourself to the Docker group and logout/login:
+Whichever docker installation method you used, you then need to add yourself to the Docker group and logout/login:

 ```
 # From https://docs.docker.com/install/linux/linux-postinstall/